The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Merger properties of LaCOS galaxies

 \section{Merger properties of LaCOS galaxies}

 Here, we describe the results of the merger identification and stage evaluation as described in section \ref{sec:methods-merg}.
-Specifically, we describe the merger fraction in LaCOS, for LyC emitters and non-emitters specifically, and the broad timescales of the merger interaction for galaxies identified as robust mergers.
+Specifically, we describe the merger fraction in LaCOS, for LyC emitters and non-emitters specifically, and for galaxies identified as robust mergers, the broad merger interaction timescales as measured by the merger stage.
 Figure \ref{fig:rgbs} shows color-composite images of the galaxies identified as mergers and with low merger vote fraction on the same physical scale, with \fesc\ and merger information (merger vote fraction, merger stage) displayed next to each cutout.